sjwaight/MCW-Cloud-native-applications/Hands-on-lab/Before the HOL - Cloud-native applications.md

 In this task, you clone your newly created repository from GitHub so you can work with them on the lab VM.

+> **Note:** By default Azure VM IP addresses change if they are stopped.
+You can reserve the IP or set a hostname to avoid issues with connections if you stop the VM.

 1. Connect securely to your lab VM using SSH (replace HOST_IP_ADDRESS with IP of your VM).
 If prompted, enter the passphrase you used when first creating the SSH key.

    ```bash